-As I have said above my first job in Australia was in the building industry, because I ended up to work as a bricklayer’s labour, but I lost that job for a couple of reasons.
-I believe that I lost the first job, because I didn’t know much English and at the same time I had no much experience in the sort of work we were doing, and for that reason I could not guess what they wanted me to do next.
-After that I had another job which ended very much the same way; but then one day suddenly a small Italian builder needed a labour and he knew that I could be available, so, he came to fetch me and asked if I would be interested to work for him, and this is how I ended up to work in the building industry, I worked for this builder for about two years, but then he went on holiday to Italy for a long time, therefore he temporary closed down the business, but by then the Italian building community new about me, so, in a few days I had another job to go to, always in the building industry with another builder or contractors working as a bricklayer labour.
+As I have said, my first job in Australia was in the building industry, because I ended up working as a bricklayer’s labour, but I lost that job for a couple of reasons.
+I believe that I lost the first job, because I didn’t know English and at the same time, I had no experience in the sort of work we were doing, and for that reason I could not guess what they wanted me to do next.
+After that I had another job which ended very much the same way; but then one day suddenly a small Italian builder needed a labour and he knew that I was available, so he came to fetch me and asked if I would be interested to work for him, and this is how I ended up working in the building industry, I worked for this builder for about two years, but then he went on holiday to Italy for a long time, therefore, he temporary closed down the business, but by then the Italian building community new about me, so, in a few days I had another job to go to, always in the building industry with another builder or contractors working as a bricklayer labour.

 You see in those times there was a lot more work for people wanting to work, but at the same time we knew that we had to work hard because there was a lot of competition going on even in those days, so, what could we say if we work hard for it, we would always find somebody that would give us work, because we earned our wage plus a bit more for the employer.
-This is how I understood about the ways of earning your living in this capitalist society, which is based on competition and you are paid with what you deliver.
-Now, we have to say that this capitalist way is very good, as long as the workers are not pushed beyond their physical capacity, because when they are asked to do more than what is possible for them to do, a lot of troubles and injustice are happening, so, everything needs to be fine-tuned, so to speak.
+This is how I understood the ways of earning your living in this capitalist society, which is based on competition and you are paid with what you deliver.
+Now, we have to say that this capitalist way is very good, if the workers are not pushed beyond their physical capacity.
 But let us compare those times with our present times.

 Compare the old ways with the new

-Here we would like to compare the opportunities, that we had when we came in Australia in the sixties as selected legal migrant, to the opportunities of today with all these illegal migrants that arrive uninvited by boat and other illegal ways, so, let compare the old ways of migrating with the new ways.
+Here we want to compare the opportunities that we had, when we came in Australia in the sixties as emigrant, to the opportunities of the illegal migrants that arrive by boat uninvited.

-You see, when I and the other emigrants that came to Australia wanted to come to Australia during the sixties we had to be screened before we could have a visa that would allow us to come to Australia and work here.
+You see, when I and the other emigrants wanted to come to Australia during the sixties, we had to be screened before we could have a visa that would allow us to come to Australia and work.

-This screening was somehow strict, as they did not want anybody that could become sick easily, so, we had to go through a medical check, and there was another even stricter check about being legally of good character, even if you had ever had trouble with the police, in fact they were so strict about this that if one had been somehow involved with the communist party, just by saying that he would vote for the communist party he would not be allowed to come to Australia.
+This screening was strict, as they did not want anybody that could become sick, so, we had to go through a medical check, and there was another stricter check about being legally of good character, even if you had ever had trouble with the police, in fact, they were so strict about this that if one had been involved with the communist party, by saying that you would vote for the communist party, you would not be allowed to come to Australia.

-Now, I hope that I have explained enough how strict they were then, before they gave you a visa to come to work in Australia.
-Anyhow, I could say that this screening would be emigrant was a good thing after all, because after that it was a lot easier when you were in Australia, since they knew just about anything about you that they needed to know, so, the authorities here were more relaxed.
-As I have already said above, when I went to the unemployment office even though I did not speak much English they did everything possible to find us a job, and if they could not find us a job soon enough, they would pay us the unemployment benefit.
+I hope that I have explained how strict they were then, before they gave you a visa to come to work in Australia.
+Anyhow, I can say that this screening the emigrants was a good thing after all, because after that it was a lot easier when you were in Australia, since they knew everything that they needed to know, so, the authorities were more relaxed.
+As I have said, when I went to the unemployment office even though I did not speak much English they did everything possible to find me a job, and if they could not find us a job soon enough, they would pay us the unemployment benefit.

-But my impression about Australia is this; anyone that could see Australia the way that I saw it when I came here, would fall in love with the Australian ways of living.
-Now we could say that today it is not as good as it used to be; but we should say that we are still very well off compared to other countries.
-So, we would like to conclude this article by saying that Australia could be still the land of opportunities, if the people that come here come with the intention of working hard as we have been working in the past, they should not come with the intention of ripping us off, just because they would like to have an easy life for themselves.
+But my impression about Australia is this; anyone that sees Australia the way that I saw it when I came here, would fall in love with the Australian ways of living.
+Now we can say that today it is not as good as it used to be, but we are still good compared to other countries.
+So, we want to conclude this article by saying that Australia can be still the land of opportunities, if the people that come here come with the intention of working hard, as we have been working in the past, they should not come with the intention of ripping us off, because they want to have an easy life for themselves.

-Anyhow this article is becoming too long, so, see you next time with another article called; Australian building industry, where we will be continuing telling you my life story and what I have done in Australia to earn a living.
+Anyhow this article is becoming too long, so, see you next time with another article called; Australian building industry, where we will be continuing to tell you my life story and what I have done in Australia to earn a living.
 See you there.

 - An old man life story